u3paka/llmatch/README.md

 - to apply other cases.
 - to improve analysis alogorithm.
 - to dockerize
+- EX mode
 - ...

 ## Link
-This app uses "Umi" as the Web interface the Bootstrap theme. https://github.com/NKMR6194/Umi
+This app uses the Bootstrap theme "Umi". https://github.com/NKMR6194/Umi

 ## Author